Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We have learned the fundamentals of Dictionary Object, done trial runs for sorting simple items, and displayed Access Table records through Dictionary Object to Ms-Access Form.
+We have learned the fundamentals of the Dictionary Object, experimented with sorting simple items, and displayed Access table records on an MS Access form using the Dictionary Object.

-Now, let us learn how to add Ms-Access Class Objects to Dictionary, how to retrieve each item, and display its Property Values and Method output in the Debug Window.
+Now, let us move a step further and learn how to add MS Access Class Objects to a Dictionary, retrieve each object item, and display their Property values and Method outputs in the Debug Window.

-If you would like to go back and take a look at earlier related Articles then the links are given below.
+If you would like to revisit the earlier related articles for reference, their links are provided below.

 Option Compare Database